-

 (3) Any identifying information as defined in G.S.
 14‑113.20.

-(c4) Even if considered part of an employee's personnel file, the The following information regarding any sworn law enforcement officer employed by the city shall not be disclosed to an employee or any other person, unless disclosed in accordance with G.S.
+(c4) Even if considered part of an employee's personnel file, the following information regarding any sworn law enforcement officer shall not be disclosed to an employee or any other person, unless disclosed in accordance with G.S.
 132‑1.4, or in accordance with G.S.
 132‑1.10, or for the personal safety of that sworn law enforcement officer or any other person residing in the same residence:

 (1) Information that might identify concerning the residence of a sworn law enforcement officer.